ivankorkischko/pdsnd_github/README.md

 BikeShare Project

 ### Description
-The BikeShare Project is a big data tool written in Python used for analysing bikeshare services from different cities.
+The BikeShare Project is a big data tool used for analysing bikeshare services from different cities.
+The code is written in Python and uses Pandas and NumPy libraries.

 ### Files used
 bikeshare.py